 Rules & Regulations

-This page contains a summary of the most common rules and regulations that apply to Washoe County's parks and trails.
-For detailed information on the ordinances that Washoe County Regional Parks and Open Space operates under, download Chapter 95 (PDF) of the County Code.
+For detailed information on the ordinances that Washoe County Regional Parks and Open Space operates under, download Chapter 95 (PDF) of the County Code (amended in June 2022).

 WASHOE COUNTY PARK RULES